stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/ChooseaClass.md

 Your class determines your weapon proficiencies, your defence proficiencies and some of your skill and tool proficiencies.
 (Skills are described in chapter 7, tools in chapter 5.)
 Your background gives you additional proficiencies and some species give you more proficiencies.
 Be sure to note all of these proficiencies, as well as your proficiency bonus, on your character sheet.

 Proficiency cannot apply to a single die roll or other number more than once.
 If a circumstance suggests that your proficiency applies more than once to the same roll, you nevertheless benefit only once.

+### Expertise
+Sometimes, a talent, feat or other feature might grant you expertise in a weapon, skill or tool that you are already proficient in.
+A character with expertise benefits from a second instance of advantage on their d20 roll.
+Additionally, passive scores that benefit from expertise increase by an additional +2, for a total of +6 together with the proficiency bonus.